-Photography of exhibits is permitted in the Cultural Exchange Exhibition (exceptions apply); photography rules for Special Exhibitions vary between exhibitions.
-Please switch off your mobile phones, or set them to silent mode while in the galleries.
+Photography of exhibits is permitted in the Cultural Exchange Exhibition (exceptions apply); photography rules for Special Exhibitions vary between exhibitions Please switch off your mobile phones, or set them to silent mode while in the galleries.
 Please also refrain from using your phone inside the galleries.
 Please do not touch the exhibits or the glass display cases.
-Please also do not place any items on top of display cases.
-Please use only wooden pencils for note-taking when inside the galleries.
-Please keep your voices down.
+Please Please use only wooden pencils for note-taking when inside the Please keep your voices down.

 Please do not lie down on the benches or run in the museum.
 Sound reverberates easily in our galleries.
-As such, visitors wearing high heels or any other shoes that make noise should be considerate of other visitors and tread lightly. \ Exhibits and displays are subject to change without prior notice.
+As such, visitors wearing ✓! high heels or any other shoes that make noise should be considerate of other visitors and tread lightly. \ Exhibits and displays are subject to change without prior notice.